 Might this explain such feelings as Déjà vu or even recurring dreams?
 And does this “information” within all of our DNA perhaps offer a scientific explanation for something that many still debate intensely – the soul?

-Check out the video below.
-It talks in depth of the idea of cellular memory and organ donation.
+Check out the videos below.
+The first is an interview I had with Paul and Ben Eno from Behind The Paranormal, while the second talks in depth of the idea of cellular memory and organ donation.

 Copyright & Republishing Policy

 The entire article and the contents within are published by, wholly-owned and copyright of UFO Insight.
 The author does not own the rights to this content.